WorkOfArtiz/serpend/README.md

 # serpend

-Python 3 module for parsing systemd logs
+A cross-platform Python 3 module for parsing and analysing systemd logs.

 ## Usage